 Glenridding is 45 minutes from Penrith on the 508 bus, but it only runs about 6 times a day.

-WALKING INSTRUCTIONS FOR HELVELLYN VIA STRIDING EDGE
+INSTRUCTIONS FOR THE ASCENT VIA STRIDING EDGE

 Start the hike in the village of Glenridding at the R&R Corner Shop.